ItaloHugoMDS/Simon-Game-Project---PIC18F4520---Milford-4x20-BKP/README.md

 ![Step 25](./images/step-25.png "Running project")

 After the menu is closed, the ".hex" file is loaded into the chip and everything is ready to start.
-Click the play button on the left bottom side of the screen and the game should start without any problems.
+Click on the play button on the left bottom side of the screen and the game should start without any problems.

 If you followed all the steps but still faced problems during the compilation or while running the project on Proteus,